captainys/YSFLIGHT/Documentation/YSFCE_Physics.md

 $$C_{B_{Wing}} = \frac{\left( WEIGHCLN   +   WEIGFUEL \right)  \times REFVLAND^2}{2   \times   REFLNRWY}$$

+# Variable Geometry

+The variable geometry wing position is controlled by VGWSPED1 and VGWSPED2.

+- When the aircraft's speed is below VGWSPED1, then the VGW value is 1, or fully swept forward.
+- When the aircraft's speed is above VGWSPED2, then the VGW value is 0, or fully swept back.
+- When the aircraft's speed is between VGWSPED1 and VGWSPED2, then the following equation is used:

+$$VGW = 1 - \frac{V - VGWSPED1}{VGWSPED2 - VGWSPED1}$$

 # DAT Variables

 The following table of DAT variables are used during the performance model calculations for YSFCE.